 There is no one diet prescribed for helping PCOS.
 Diet plans should be adapted to meet your needs and help manage your unique symptoms and tolerance.
 Typically, the goals of dietary changes are to help with insulin resistance, maintain a healthy weight, manage other symptoms, and support your health.

 Diet changes often recommended for PCOS include (Moran, 2013):

 - Lower carbohydrates: Insulin is a hormone that helps bring glucose (sugar) in from the blood.
 Since people with PCOS tend to have problems with insulin resistance, it’s recommended to limit simple carb and sugar intake.
 Instead, try to eat carbs high in fiber, such as legumes, oats, vegetables, fruits, and whole grains.

 - Eat plenty of protein: Protein takes longer to digest and absorb, so it helps to stabilize blood sugar levels when included with meals.

-- Eat healthy fats: Some research suggests eating monounsaturated fats aids weight loss for people with PCOS.
+- Eat monosaturated fats: Some research suggests eating monounsaturated fats aids in healthy weight management for people with PCOS.